VallarasuS/Vallarasu.in/docs/open-journal.md

 title: Journal
 ---

+07-09-2025<br>
+- Learned the kid has interest in playing real games with kids older than him.
+- Spoke to Jebakumar over phone, time to bring like minded people together.

+06-09-2025<br>
+Got a chance to meet [RK](/author-radhakrishnan) in person - A worthy conversation.

 04-09-2025<br>
 Construction of a commercial space for rent at native begins today. on a personal loan ;)